sig4kg/SIKGC/README.md

 - sample_and_score.pt: train sampling file, with format h,r,t,s.
 - valid_hrt.txt: triples that consistent with schema.
 - invalid_hrt.txt: triples that consistent with schema.
+The entities and relations in these files are indexed by abox_scanner/abox_utils.py.
+However, it can be translated to URI with minor changes in a pipeline.